Student Code of Conduct

 Section 9: Formal Student Conduct Process

-You may access a flow chart of the process here: Bristol CC Code of Conduct Flow Chart.
+You may access a flow chart of the process here: Bristol CC Code of Conduct Flow Chart rvsd 4_2021.

-COVID-19 UPDATE - Modifications to Conducting Investigations/Adjudications in support of Social Distancing
+COVID-19 Modifications to Conducting Investigations/Adjudications in support of Social Distancing

-In order to help protect the safety of students and college personnel from the novel coronavirus and COVID19 outbreak, Bristol Community College is following the guidelines established by both the Federal and State government as well as public health leaders.
+In order to help protect the safety of students and college personnel, Bristol Community College is following the guidelines established by both the Federal and State government as well as public health leaders.
 Those guidelines recommend the practice of social distancing whereby in-person interactions on its campus and at all locations are limited.
 In accordance with these recommendations, all investigations will be done using remote and/or virtual modalities.

 Those involved in the adjudication of conduct investigations will be required to sign a waiver that allows the College to proceed with interviews and meetings via telephone and/or virtual means.
 Investigations requiring in-person meetings will generally be postponed until further notice.